dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/broadwell.md

 * Applies AppleALC audio injection, you'll need to do your own research on which codec your motherboard has and match it with AppleALC's layout.
 [AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).

-For us, we'll be using the boot-arg `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present.
+For us, we'll be using the boot argument `alcid=xxx` instead to accomplish this. `alcid` will override all other layout-IDs present.
 More info on this is covered in the [Post-Install Page](/post-install/README.md)

-Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifically Little Endians that modern CPUs use for ordering bytes.
+Fun Fact: The reason the byte order is swapped is because most modern processors are [Little Endian](https://en.wikipedia.org/wiki/Endianness).
 The more you know!

 **Block**: Removes device properties from the map, for us we can ignore this